XOfSpades/hc/castle_development.md

 Apart from food the fastest way to earn resources required for your castle extension is via pvp (player versus player) fights.
 But while extending your castle there are some things one should keep in mind:

 - Extending the throne room will increase the food consumption. -> It makes sense to improve the food production as soon as possible to ensure you stay efficient.
-- Extending the barracks and fighter training room also results in stronger opponents in the arena.
-Also leveling up your fighters might result in a entering a stronger group. -> This makes it harder to collect points for arena items.
-So before doing it collect as many points as possible.
+- Extending the trone room will make it harder for you to get good items for your current squat, since you are already offered items you are not ready for instead of items you currently need.
+Therefor wait with extending it as long as possible.
 - Ensure your castle has as many inhabitants as possible to man every producing room.
 Extend the living room early enough!
+You should also ensure that your fighters have 5 stars as early as possible and try to replace inhabitants with with three stars or less as well.

 ## Inhabitants
-As soon as you are able to train your warriors up to level 55 you should have all fighters at least at a potzencial of 4 stars.
+As soon as you are able to train your warriors up to level 55 you should have all fighters at a potzencial of 5 stars.
 In case you don't have such inhabitants it makes sense that you train some in all areas.
 Anyway it makes sense to have all fighters with 5 starts as soon as possible, e.g. later you can have 12 fighters while traveling in the gem bay.
 My observation is that this also influences the skills and also the potencial of their corresponding children.
 So the more skills the parents have the likelier you get children having a high petencial.
 Also it makes sense to switch the couples from time to time.
 Using always the same couple seems to result in a reduced potencial.

 ## Troop development
 Apart from good items it is important to have a good setup within your troops.
 If the setup of your troops fit together this squat can be more powerful that troops having even more points.
+There are basically three areas you should have:

+- Fighters which block your opponents to defend your magicians.
+- Fighters causing a huge damage, because that's the way you win a fight.
+- Units which reincarnate or heal your troops to ensure your squat has a good endurance.

 ### Getting good items
 More important than the causual treasures are the portal, the arena and forged items.
 Here you usually get the most important items of your troops.